Cut Up Your Own Whole Chicken

-In school, every time Chef asked for a volunteer during a demonstration my hand was the first up, every time.
+In school, every time our Chef asked for a volunteer during a demonstration my hand was the first up, every time.
 Most students thought butchery was gross.
-I looked at it as opportunity, growth, and another skill to learn along the way.
+I looked at it as an opportunity, growth, and another skill to learn along the way.
 With the love of food, it comes in many forms, and a big thank you to our butchers of the world.

 Let's have some quick fun.
 Below you'll find a video with Master Chef Martin Yan cutting up a Whole Chicken in 18 SECONDS.
 Wow...

 When it comes to the world, the chicken breast is the most popular cut of chicken.
 A chicken breast can be cooked with confidence if you know a few rules and steps.
 Here is a video I did on cooking chicken breast below